allthings-archive/developers/oauth.md

 ### 1. Get a Token

 A POST request to the token endpoint with the following form data will return a json response with the token.
-Make sure to use `application/x-www-form-urlencoded` as `Content-Type` HTTP header and encode your form data accordingly.
+Make sure to use `application/x-www-form-urlencoded` as `Content-Type` HTTP header, urlencode your form data and pass it in the body of the request (not as part of the query string).

 | Key           | Value                                                          |
 | ------------- | -------------------------------------------------------------- |